Tiqets/supplier-api/migration-v1-v2.md

 [Availability Endpoint Documentation](https://tiqets.github.io/supplier-api/#tag/Availability/operation/getAvailability).

 The new API introduces a new endpoint that allows Tiqets to fetch the availability of a product.
-In v1, the client would make an `HTTP` request to 2 different endpoints depending on whether the product supports timeslots or not.
+In v1, the client would make an `GET` request to 2 different endpoints depending on whether the product supports timeslots or not.

 In v1, if a product supports timeslots then the client would request availability in the following manner: